jparrill/vars2etcd/README.md

 That means that we have new keys installed on ETCD, if the parser tries to upload a key-value that already exists, will not be overrided, just will warn you trough log file and stdout that already exists

-_Note: The parameter files are a sample from the real **global-cloud-bash** repository, use the original repository to work on a real environment_

 ## How to try in local
 Use docker to start a ETCD container and publish it there
 ```